-Under rules set by the Government, your benefits are increased each year in line with the increase in the Consumer Prices Index - CPI (previously Retail Prices Index prior to 2011).
+Under rules set by the government, your benefits are increased each year in line with the increase in the consumer prices index (CPI).
+Before 2011, this was in line with the retail prices index (RPI).
 The rate does not reflect the performance of the Staffordshire Pension Fund.
 The increase applies to you whether you are a deferred member, a pensioner member, or one of their dependants.

 If you are in receipt of a pension it will be increased each April if you:

 - are aged 55 or over